-The Equity Plan permits the Company to issue Restricted Stock Units ("RSUs"), which entitle each recipient to receive one unrestricted share of common stock upon termination of the recipient's employment or board service.
-Also, pursuant to the Equity Plan, the Company's Board of Directors adopted the Non-Employee Director's Deferred Compensation and Equity Award Plan (the "Deferred Compensation Plan").
-Pursuant to the Deferred Compensation Plan, non-employee directors, and employees as allowed by the Equity Plan, receive a portion of their compensation in the form of RSUs issued under the Equity Plan.
-The RSUs generally vest on the first anniversary of the grant.
+The 2009 Plan permitted the Company to issue Restricted Stock Units ("RSUs"), which entitle each recipient to receive one unrestricted share of common stock upon termination of the recipient's employment or board service.
+Also, pursuant to the 2009 Plan, the Company's Board of Directors adopted the Non-Employee Director's Deferred Compensation and Equity Award Plan (the "Deferred Compensation Plan").
+Pursuant to the Deferred Compensation Plan, non-employee directors, and employees as allowed by the 2009 Plan, receive a portion of their compensation in the form of RSUs issued under the 2009 Plan.
+The 2009 Plan RSUs generally vest on the first anniversary of the grant.